open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/domo-dashboard/airflow.md

 #### Source Configuration - Source Config
 The `sourceConfig` is defined [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/metadataIngestion/dashboardServiceMetadataPipeline.json):

-- `dbServiceName`: Database Service Name for the creation of lineage, if the source supports it.
+- `dbServiceNames`: Database Service Name for the creation of lineage, if the source supports it.
 - `dashboardFilterPattern` and `chartFilterPattern`: Note that the `dashboardFilterPattern` and `chartFilterPattern` both support regex as include or exclude.
 E.g.,

 ```yaml